sketchbuch/aonic/README.md

 ## How to start

+1. Clone this repo

-1. Install the required packages
+2. Install the required packages

   > flutter pub get

-2. Run the following command to create translation files:
+3. Run the following command to create translation files:

   > flutter pub run slang

-3. Add a folder called samples.
+4. Add a folder called samples.
 It should contain the file "sample.xml" which should be the xml for a book downloaded from project aon.
 This is just while developing the MVP.
 A working solution for getting XML from the Project Aon website exists but is switched off.
 An example book XML file:

   > view-source:<https://www.projectaon.org/data/trunk/en/xml/01fftd.xml>

-4. Run the application via VSCode.
+5. Run the application via VSCode.
 I have only tried a linux desktop app and an andorid emulator.
 Emulator may not be fully functional - most testing is happening at the moment with the linux app.

 ## Additional Documentation